Skip to main content

 LLM-assisted test scaffolding

-We integrate LLM-powered test generation into the development workflow: scaffolding is generated from function signatures and types, developers review and complete assertion logic.
-The goal is to eliminate the time cost of test setup, not the judgment cost of test design.
+We integrate LLM-powered test generation into the PR workflow: scaffolding is generated from function signatures, TypeScript types, and existing test patterns.
+Developers review and complete assertion logic — the goal is to eliminate the setup cost, not offload the judgment.
+Generated tests go through the same human review gate as any other code.

 Playwright E2E with semantic selectors